kcghost/busyrc/README.md

 another service or resource first.

-You can override DAEMONS, ENABLED, and define or override services in /etc/minirc.conf.
+You can override DAEMONS, ENABLED, and define or override services in /etc/busyrc.conf.
 This file is simply sourced by the script right after defining the default variables.

 To add or override another service you must define the appropriate actions of that service.
-See the comments in [minirc.conf](minirc.conf) for details.
+See the comments in [busyrc.conf](busyrc.conf) for details.

 Further configuration
 ---------------------